 The most common treatment for seasonal affective disorder is light therapy.
 Since winter is associated with a reduced amount of daylight, it’s believed that this alone can cause seasonal affective disorder in otherwise healthy people.
 It also explains why it’s more common in those who live farthest away from the equator.

 Regular exposure to bright light is a great way to help ease the symptoms of seasonal affective disorder.
-You can purchase one specifically designed for light therapy such as this pyramid shaped one, or this compact travel sized one.
-But you don’t need to purchase a special light to reap the benefits of light therapy.
+You can purchase one specifically designed for light therapy, but you don’t need really need a special light to reap the benefits of light therapy.
 You can simply keep more lights on in the house and switch to LED daylight bulbs instead.

 One symptom of seasonal affective disorder is a craving for carbohydrates and sugary, sweet foods which often results in weight gain.
 But choosing the right foods can actually help treat seasonal depression.
 Complex carbs such as whole grains, fruit, vegetables and beans will still satisfy the craving without the added sugar.

 You should also try to eat several foods that contain tryptophan, which can increase serotonin levels.
 These include foods such as turkey, eggs, salmon, nuts and pineapple.

 Coffee is something that many people, myself included, depend on to get us through each day.
 But too much caffeine can actually stop our bodies from producing enough serotonin.
 So while a cup a day is acceptable, try to avoid relying on it too much.